When Animals Escape

 Cultivating abstraction

-The Matrix can be a comforting place to be.
-“The normalization of animal exploitation is intended to prevent the public from questioning every day animal oppression,” Colling points out.
-“It ensures that the countless animals left behind remain anonymous and abstracted, hidden within the industrial process.”
-And the process is thorough, working technologically, physically and culturally.
-In New Zealand, sheep farmers are so concerned that lambs who open fences will teach others that they shoot them, as an example.
-Selective breeding is designed to eliminate ‘difficult’ individuals (Reysoo, p25).
-Slaughterhouses and factory farms are hidden from view, “blending into landscapes and building walls that fragment perception and experience,” writes Colling.
+The Matrix can be a comforting place to be; you get to eat what you want and wear who you want without the inconvenience of conscience.
+It’s not accidental, says Colling: “The normalization of animal exploitation is intended to prevent the public from questioning every day animal oppression.
+It ensures that the countless animals left behind remain anonymous and abstracted, hidden within the industrial process.”
+And the process is thorough, working technologically and culturally.
+In New Zealand, sheep farmers are so concerned that lambs who open fences will teach others to do the same that they shoot them.
+Selective breeding eliminates ‘difficult’ individuals (Reysoo, p25).
+Slaughterhouses and factory farms are hidden from view, “blending into landscapes and building walls that fragment perception and experience,” says Colling.
 That long, windowless barn you thought was a grain store?
 Probably not.

-All that breeding, shooting and obfuscation are testaments to animal agency.
-“Animals’ wills to live are evidenced by the complex structures designed to prevent their resistance and escape in the slaughterhouse - such as narrow chutes, corridors, and hoods and the kill floors they lead towards,” writes Colling (p48).
-In 2021, Fahim Amir published the award-winning Being and Swine: The End of Nature (As We Knew It).
-“The whole point is to understand animals not as the ultimate losers of culture and capitalism but as resistant agents within a non-innocent conflict,” he wrote. “[In that way], the whole assemblage of technologies for tagging and manipulating, of architectures of control and confinement, of hormones and calcium supplements, of aviaries and pens, of nets and baits would not be merely monuments to their misery, but proof of monstrous power.” [cited, Reysoo, p25] Monstrous power, indeed.
+In recognising the necessity of constraint, however, is where we can begin to re-acknowledge animal power.
+“The whole point is to understand animals not as the ultimate losers of culture and capitalism but as resistant agents within a non-innocent conflict,” wrote Fahim Amir, in the award-winning Being and Swine: The End of Nature (As We Knew It). “[In that way], the whole assemblage of technologies for tagging and manipulating, of architectures of control and confinement, of hormones and calcium supplements, of aviaries and pens, of nets and baits would not be merely monuments to their misery, but proof of monstrous power.” [cited, Reysoo, p25]

 When animals escape

-That power is challenged when escapes bring about positive change.
-In 1995, a cow called Emily leapt a five foot gate from the Hopkinton slaughterhouse, minutes before she was due to be killed.
-For 40 days, with the help of local people, she evaded capture before being sent to Peace Abbey, a foundation in Sherborn dedicated to interfaith peace and run by her rescuers, the Randa family.
+The power is indeed monstrous, a ‘moral atrocity’, as historian Rutger Bregman describes factory farming.
+That power is challenged when escapes bring about change.
+In 1995, a cow called Emily leapt a five foot gate from the Hopkinton slaughterhouse.
+For 40 days, with the help of locals, she evaded capture before being sent to Peace Abbey, a foundation in Sherborn dedicated to interfaith peace and run by her rescuers, the Randa family.
+She quickly became a local celebrity, helping “change the narrative of what animals mean in human society,” writes Colling.
+“Emily’s escape invoked a transformation of consciousness that translated into tangible life changes …

-She became a local celebrity, helping “change the narrative of what animals mean in human society,” writes Colling.
-“Emily’s escape invoked a transformation of consciousness that translated into tangible life changes … One woman made such a leap, After meeting Emily, she finally resolved to leave an abusive relationship.
+“One woman made such a leap.
+After meeting Emily, she finally resolved to leave an abusive relationship.
 The woman said: ‘If she can, I can’ … The Randas point out that Emily compelled people to consider the violence of the dairy industry .. and become plant-based or vegan ….
 Additionally, Emily’s escape brought awareness to the physical location of the area’s ‘meat’ production.
 Some residents were unaware there was a slaughterhouse nearby … Finally, Emily inspired people to help others.
 Sharlet Ramsland was inspired to stop eating animals with her son Charlie and to start an animal sanctuary.
 Ramsland explained of the transformation, ‘She changed us … She’s very powerful.’”
 (Colling, p15)

-And when events end in tragedy, consequences can be equally profound.
+When events end in tragedy rather than happiness, consequences can be even more profound.
 In 1994, after multiple attempts to flee, a 20-year-old female circus elephant named Tyke killed her trainer before a horrified crowd in Honolulu, escaped from the arena, and then ran through the streets, charging after pedestrians and smashing vehicles before police fired 87 bullets into her body.
 Tyke had been kidnapped from Mozambique while young.
 Her trainer was described as a “punishment-type” trainer with several complaints of abuse filed against him.
 He was said to work the elephants hard.
 An autopsy found cocaine and alcohol in his system.
-[3] From capture to death, Tyke’s story is a devastating indictment of humanity’s relationship with nature.
+[3]

-The sheer pitiful horror of it all - this majestic animal driven mad by torture and loneliness, gunned down in the street, thousands of miles from her homeland and her family - shook the world.
 “When Tyke’s resistance was broadcast globally, her story inspired protests, boycotts, and lawsuits directed at circuses,” says Colling [4].
 “The city of Honolulu never hosted another circus with wild animals or elephants.
 Within several years, all elephants were removed from the Hawthorn Corporation, a once-notorious supplier of animals (including Tyke) for the entertainment industry.”
 In 2018, Hawaii became the second US state to ban exotic animal acts, the ghost of Tyke no doubt urging their decision.

 Listening to animal voices

-Colling offers Justice the cow, who escaped from a slaughterhouse truck and arrived at Peaceful Prairie Sanctuary in Colorado, shattered and terrified.
+Colling tells the story of Justice the cow, who escaped from a slaughterhouse truck and arrived at Peaceful Prairie Sanctuary in Colorado, shattered and terrified.
 “Sherman, another steer, started licking him and calmed him down,” remembers caretaker Michele.
 “Justice has remembered that and he’s done it for every new arrival since … it doesn’t matter what species they are … Like when Rowdy, one of the sheep, got here, he was so scared … Rowdy was just screaming his head off and here comes Justice, charging up the hill to help him.”
 (Colling, p41) “I was deeply moved by Justice’s empathy and care for his fellow residents, especially considering the suffering he had endured himself,” writes Colling.
 “His reciprocity of care demonstrates a level of intelligence and kindness that challenges common perceptions of farmed animals.”

 As do the numerous instances of animals fighting for each other.
 Chico worked relentlessly to protect his brothers; Matilda knew she had to get her babies somewhere safe.
 Dairy cows have been known to travel miles to find the children taken from them.
 “In recent years, heart-wrenching videos of various animal species trying to prevent humans from slaughtering their loved ones have gone viral,” says Colling.
 “One shows a pig running up to a group of humans who are preparing to slaughter another pig.
 Another shows a duck defending her friend who is about to be killed.”
-(Colling, p4)
+(Colling, p4) If we were not so conditioned to look away by culture and media, we would see wonderful things.

 But these stories vanish if they are not shared.
 “Animals’ resistance has often been overlooked,” says Colling.
 “It’s essential to listen to them, interpreting their actions and behaviours as forms of communication and protest [and] illuminating moments of escape to critique broader systems of animal agriculture.”